-Cockpit - Monitor And Administer Linux Servers Via Web Browser
+Monitor And Administer Linux Servers Using Cockpit - OSTechNix

 After enabling backports, run the following command to install Cockpit on Ubuntu 16.04:

-$ sudo apt-get install cockpit
+$ sudo apt-get install cockpit cockpit-machines

-There is also PPA available for Cockpit.
+There is also an official PPA available for Cockpit for older Ubuntu versions.
 Add the PPA and install Cockpit as shown below.

 $ sudo add-apt-repository ppa:cockpit-project/cockpit